It is often asked “my tube is metal, sturdy and has no moving parts. What can go wrong?”

 - Dents and/or bent pressure taps can lead to erroneous readings.

-- Calibration gives piece of mind.
+- Calibration provides peace of mind.
 The validity of your reading is no longer in question.

 - The orifice plate may have been damaged without your knowledge (see picture below).